AjSiciliano/Tournament-Bracket/README.md

 See the 'Help Page' for more clarity.

 **WARNING:**
-Be diligent as there is no corrective cases to allow for ease of manipulation.
+Be diligent as there is no corrective cases.
 If two opponents competing in a round are both marked as winners in the txt file, the bottom user,in the pair, will be marked as the winner...